Kurt Barthel (writer): Biography

 During a tour of the Federal Republic of Germany in which 50 Rote Nelken was represented by the Rostock People's Theatre, on November 12, 1967, before 1,100 spectators in Frankfurt am Main, riots broke out by members of the Sozialistischer Deutscher Studentenbund (SDS), who expected a less moderate program; Barthel, who was ill with heart failure at the time, passed away in the ward and was buried in the New Cemetery in Rostock.

-The Kurt Barthel Medal in the GDR was named after him, an award for those working in field of culture.
+The Kurt Barthel Medal in the GDR was named after him, an award for those working in the field of culture.